viljuska/facerecognition-api/README.md

 ## Description

 This api works as backend for the facerecognition app.
-It is built with Node.js, Express.js, PostgreSQL and Knex.js.
+It is built with Node.js, Express.js.

+For database we are using here file system.
+So, you can use any database you want.